 - Don’t give out personal information over email or via phone unless you’re 100% sure of who you’re talking to.
 Your personal information and that of your employees is worth big money on the open market, where it can be translated into any number of illegal schemes.
 Be particularly wary of hackers who will attempt to overcome your bias by providing some of your personal information in their initial contact – like your name and the company name – in an effort to get you to send them more.

-Preventing cyber attacks might seem like a task outside your technical skill set, but the proper application of security basics combined with safeguarding your company inside a cloud hosting environment can dramatically lower the risk of your business coming under siege.
+Preventing cyber attacks might seem like a task outside your technical skill set, but the proper application of security basics combined with safeguarding your company inside a virtual private server hosting environment can dramatically lower the risk of your business coming under siege.

 For help with cyber security for your organization’s data, contact Atlantic.Net today!